 The next place we visit is Chorwad made famous by Dhirubhai Ambani, the founder of Reliance group.
 Before we visit the Memorial ( which is the place where spent his childhood), we reach the beach.
-A rocky beach with the remains of a palace built by the ruler of this principality.
+A rocky beach with the remains of a palace built by the ruler of this principality of Junagadh.
 The palace built by Mohabat Khan was appropriately named Dariya Mahal.
 It was advertised as India’s first Beach Palace hotel.
 One can only see its ruins now.

 The beach is quite good but we could not see it at low tide.
-We wanted to stay back and started making enquiries about possible accommodation.
+We wanted to stay back and started making inquiries about possible accommodation.
 There is none.
-During the enquiries an outrageous suggestion was made by the person selling coconuts on the beach.
+During the inquiries an outrageous suggestion was made by the person selling coconuts on the beach.
 ‘There is a hospital in the town and they offer rooms’, We did not bother to verify the truth or try out the option.

 Of course we go on to see the Memorial to my one time employer.
 Nothing much from outside and photography is not allowed inside.
-This is the entrance to the town. the memorial is a short distance ahead o the left.
+This is the entrance to the town.
+The memorial is a short distance ahead o the left.

 Somanth is of course is among the famous temple towns of India.
 Apart from the main temple, it also has several other temples and also a large one under construction.

 Among the others is the Surya temple which has a lot of plants growing on it, in defiance of the powers of the Sun God.